 California employers must pay piece rate workers for rest and recovery periods and other non-productive time at specified minimum hourly rates, separate from the piece rate compensation.

 There are times when you need to pay a nonexempt employee for time not spent working.
 If you pay a special rate for travel time, or other special circumstances, you must establish and communicate the rate to employees in advance of the event.
-The amount and duration depend on what he/she is doing during that time.
+The amount and duration depend on what the employee is doing during that time.

 Under certain circumstances, you may be required to pay your employees for their travel time.